namburidinesh729-afk/namburidinesh729-afk/README.md

 💻 Strong foundation in **Data Structures & Algorithms, Object-Oriented Programming, DBMS, and software development**.

-🐍 Work primarily with **Python, Java, C, and SQL** to build practical software applications.
+🐍 Work primarily with **Python, C, and SQL** to build practical software applications.

 🧠 Solved **1000+ problems on CodeChef** and **250+ problems on LeetCode**, strengthening my problem-solving and algorithmic thinking.